 At Newburgh beach on the River Ythan estuary.

-Sitting next to the golf course below the village of Newburgh, the beach is best accessed via a delightful walk along the banks of the River Ythan estuary, where it’s located on the southern side from the Sands of Forvie.
+Located next to a golf course below the village of Newburgh, the beach is best accessed via a delightful walk along the banks of the River Ythan estuary, where it’s situated on the southern side, opposite the Sands of Forvie.
 Eider ducks and seals can be seen at close quarters, as well as terns and oystercatchers.
 The beach is backed by an established dune system.
-Highly recommended.